It’s not SD-WAN vs. SASE, but SD-WAN and SASE

 SD WAN works with any type of wired or wireless Internet connection and provides channel bonding, redundancy, load balancing and dynamic path selection based on network congestion and quality.

-However, don't let SASE evangelists convince you that SD WAN doesn't provide security.
+However, don’t let SASE evangelists convince you that SD WAN doesn’t provide security.
 Indeed, the initial selling point of SD WAN was its delivery of enterprise-grade security (read, equivalent to MPLS) on any physical network link.
-Another key SD WAN benefit is the centralized management of network and endpoint configuration, management, traffic policies and monitoring, which results from splitting the network control and data planes.
+Another key SD WAN benefit is the centralised management of network and endpoint configuration, management, traffic policies and monitoring, which results from splitting the network control and data planes.

 Typical SD WAN security features include: